-The problem is the world’s version of morality, tolerance and equality is not one based on God’s Word and His standard.
+The problem is the world’s versions of morality, tolerance, and equality are not based on God’s Word and His standard.
 We are expected to “tolerate” things that are contrary to biblical morality.
 Equality is no longer about equal opportunity to work hard and make your way in the world, it’s about taking from one and giving to another.
-And morality is a morality that turns biblical morality on its ear.
+And secular morality turns biblical morality on its ear.

-No matter how much we “tinker” with our broken system, as long as it’s based on a faulty foundation, it will never have the ability to fix what is wrong in our nation.
-As believers we must look to God in our own lives and pray for genuine heart change in the lives of others.
+No matter how much we “tinker” with our broken system, as long as it’s based on a faulty foundation, we will never have the ability to fix what is wrong in our nation.
+As believers, we must look to God in our own lives, seek to live His way, and pray for genuine heart change in the lives of others.